-Include in the address the number, street, apt. or suite number, or P.O.
-Box number if mail is not delivered to a street address.
-For a foreign address, give the information in the following order: city, province or state, postal code, and the name of the country.
-Do not abbreviate the name of the country.
+Include in the address the number, street, apartment or suite number, or P.O. box number if mail is not delivered to a street address.
+For a foreign address, give the information in the following order: city, province or state, and country.
+Follow the country's practice for entering the postal code.
+Do not abbreviate the country name.

 Third-party payers of sick pay filing third-party sick pay recap Forms W-2 and W-3 must enter "Third-Party Sick Pay Recap" in place of the employee's name in box e.
-See Sick Pay Reporting in Pub.
+See Sick Pay Reporting in section 7 of Pub.
 15-A.